stavrostzagadouris/stavrossolutions/src/routes/articles/ssh-keys.md

 ### The easy way (if you have `ssh-copy-id`)

-If your local machine has the `ssh-copy-id` command (common on Linux), you can use this one-liner:
+If your local machine has the `ssh-copy-id` command (common on Linux and macOS), you can use this one-liner:

 ```bash
 ssh-copy-id username@yourServerIP